If you don’t know how algorithms affect your social media strategy, let me catch you up.

 While you shouldn’t post outside of your brand, if your brand does touch on a category that’s likely to appeal to lots of people within your audience—visually, in the caption, and with what hashtags you use—you might see your engagement increase by posting more often within those categories.

 All right, those are your 3 Algorithm Secrets for 2019!
 Was this helpful?
-If so, leave a comment below and tell me what’s going to change for you because of these algorithm tips!
-And if you want more posts like this one, let me know, so I can do the research so that you don’t have to!
+If so, pin this post so you never lose it!
+Then leave a comment below and tell me what’s going to change for you because of these algorithm tips…

 Hello!
 My name is Alexis.